luluhoc/tidal-downloader-telegram-bot/README.md

 -   Downloads are saved in the `downloads/` folder, organized by `Artist/Album/`.
 -   The bot handles Dolby Atmos/EAC3 and AAC sources by transcoding them to MP3 320kbps for maximum compatibility.
 -   Large album downloads may take some time; the bot has an extended timeout to handle this.
+-   If `ZIP_ALBUMS=true` is set in `.env`, albums will be sent as a single ZIP file instead of individual tracks.

 ## Disclaimer